ylmzunal/learning-from-demonstration-with-CNMPs/README.md

 # Learning from Demonstration with CNMPs

-This repository contains the implementation of Homework 4 for CMPE591, which focuses on learning from demonstration using Conditional Neural Processes (CNPs).
+Learning from demonstration using Conditional Neural Processes (CNPs).
 The goal is to train a CNP model to predict robot end-effector and object positions based on partial demonstrations and object height.

 ## Overview